mnemnion/codex/README.md

 ### A further subtlety of /lib

-Let us say we have a library, also in codex, which is called `numbers`.
+Let us say we have a library, also in a codex, which is called `numbers`.
 It would have a format such as this:

 ```